Does your child have difficulty falling asleep?

 - Ending screen time about 1-2 hours before bed time as a lot of the shows can be overstimulating and also prevent having technology devices in the bedroom can help.
 The bedroom should be only associated with sleeping.

 - Rough and tough tumble games should be avoided in the 1-2 hours before bed time, if possible.
-Instead, aim to focus on calmer and quitter activities in the lead up to bedtime.
+Instead, aim to focus on calmer and quieter activities in the lead up to bedtime.

 - Baths can be a really nice addition to your child’s bed time routine (if your child enjoys bath time).